swingletree-oss/swingletree/README.md

 If you are running GitHub Enterprise be sure to address the API endpoint.
 Depending on your configuration this could be a subdomain like `https://api.corporategithub.com` or a path `https://corporategithub.com/api/`.

-Swingletree is tested against GitHub Enterprise 2.15
+Swingletree is tested against GitHub Enterprise 2.16.1 and SonarQube 7.6

 ### GitHub App Configuration